Android App

 Open the project in Android Studio

-view from the dropdown in the top left corner. - Update the
+2. Select the project view from the dropdown in the top left corner. android studio file tree project view

 Update local.properties file